saurabhp85070/Django-Projects/README.md

-# Django-Projects
-This repo includes all my Django projects

 # Django Projects

 This repository is a collection of Django-based web applications created to practice and demonstrate various functionalities of the Django framework.
 Each project showcases features like user authentication, CRUD operations, template rendering, and deployment readiness and many more.